disheiX/NowPlayingForYoutube/README.md

 A PyQt5 app that displays the song you are playing on youtube.
 Useful for OBS Now Playing in YouTube instead of Spotify.

 ## How to use it
-Note that this is an experimental app, its quite buggy and not meant for normal use.
+Note that this is an experimental app, its old, quite buggy and not meant for normal use.
 There won't be any releases until I come back to this project, so for now you can:

 1. Run `listener.py`.
 It will print the windows handle & process id of your opened windows in a tuple.